danse-inelastic/pyre/docs/pyreTutorials.rst

   where self is the application.

-* _configure
+* _configure()

-  In the _configure method, we create a local variable and pass it the value of the property "name", which is managed by the pyre framework::
+  Here we create a local variable and pass it the value of the property "name", which is managed by the pyre framework::

     self.name = self.inventory.name

-* main
+* main()

-  In the main method, we change the print message so that we will say hello to the person defined by the variable "name"::
+  Here we change the print message so that we will say hello to the person defined by the variable "name"::

     print "Hello "+self.name+"!"

 ..
-TODO: need a better introduction to pml files here...and utilities like invenetory.py
+TODO: need a better introduction to pml files here...and utilities like inventory.py

-* constructor __init__
+* __init__()

   In the constructor, we give this application the name "hello2".
   This name is a identifier that pyre framework will use to